 This itinerary will help you discover all the hidden gems in between Auckland and Wellington, beyond the usual attractions all guidebooks tell you about.
 Sure, everyone wants to go to the top of the Sky Tower and visit the geysers in Rotorua – but along with the big famous structures and the famous natural wonders lies a country full of unique experiences to be had, if you dare to venture a little off-the-beaten-path.
 We’re about to let you in on some of those secret spots.
 Ready?
 Let’s GO!
-If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental at Auckland Airport or our hire cars in Wellington – we’re not New Zealand’s favourite rental car company for no reason!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental at Auckland Airport or our hire cars in Wellington – we’re not one of New Zealand’s favourite rental car companies for no reason!

 - Route map with key locations

 - Trip itinerary